privacy-scaling-explorations/zkevm-circuits/docs/EVM_Circuit.md

 #### Lookup into the table

 We use `Lookup::input_exprs`  method to extract input expressions from an EVM execution trace that we want to do lookup, and we use `LookupTable::table_exprs` method to extract table expressions from a recorded lookup table.
-The lookup argument aims at proving the former expression lies in the latter ones.
-This is done by first RLC (Random Linear Combine) both sides of expressions using the same random challenge and then lookup the RLC expression.
+The lookup argument aims to prove that the former expression lies in the latter ones.
+This is done by first RLC (Random Linear Combine) on both sides of expressions using the same random challenge and then lookup the RLC expression.
 Here each column of a lookup table corresponds to one lookup expression, and EVM Step's lookup input expressions must correspond to the table expressions.
 See the following illustration:

 ![evm-circuit-lookup](https://hackmd.io/_uploads/rynmiTWF2.png)